tamj0rd2/ncdc/CONFIG.md

 is invalid, you will receive an error message and the program will terminate.
 [Example configuration](./README.md#example-config)

+Here's a format that describes each config setting:

+- **Description** - a description of the setting
+- **Type** - the type the value of the setting needs to have
+- **Default** value - the default value for the setting.
+Omitted if there is no default
+- **Required?** - is the setting required?
+- **Example** - example of what the config setting would look like in yaml

 ## Contents
 - [name](#name)
 - [serveOnly](#serveOnly)